Turkish Law Blog

-On the contrary, copiers can easily “reproduce designer looks with the impunity and speed of Robin Hood”; they neither need to have a creative input on their product, nor spend any money to promote it since it has already been taken care of by the original creators of the designs.
+On the contrary, copiers can easily “reproduce designer looks with the impunity and speed of Robin Hood”; they neither need to have creative input on their product nor spend any money to promote it since it has already been taken care of by the original creators of the designs.
 Considering all these facts, higher intellectual property protection is essential and urgent to award the original designers and prevent the underproduction of original fashion designs.
 While a solution is certainly required, it is evident that the existing types of protection will not be able to solve the problem.Therefore, while creating the ultimate legal mechanism, the seasonal nature of fashion should be taken into consideration.
 According to Susan Scafidi, the protection should be far briefer than the protection for other subject matters such as literature or music.

-In contrast to the US, as discussed below, the European Union (“EU”) provides different types of protection to fashion designs including footwear, apparel and accessories.
+In contrast to the US, as discussed below, the European Union (“EU”) provides different types of protection to fashion designs including footwear, apparel, and accessories.
 In addition to the EU regulations, some of the Member countries have also their own national legislations regulating this area.

-This essay examines the role of intellectual property law in the fashion industry paying special attention to the protection provided by different jurisdictions such as US and EU.
-Throughout the essay, the implementation of intellectual property law to the industry will be analysed and in order to demonstrate whether the current status of protection hinders creativity, important cases will be studied.
+This essay examines the role of intellectual property law in the fashion industry paying special attention to the protection provided by different jurisdictions such as the US and EU.
+Throughout the essay, the implementation of intellectual property law to the industry will be analyzed and in order to demonstrate whether the current status of protection hinders creativity, important cases will be studied.

 Fashion Design and Copyright Protection under Different Jurisdictions

 i.
 United States